Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 - Water.

-A small number of admixtures like air-entraining agents, waterproofing agents, workability agents, etc. may also be added to impart special properties to the plain concrete mixture.
+A small number of admixtures, like air-entraining agents, waterproofing agents, workability agents, etc., may also be added to impart special properties to the plain concrete mixture.

 Depending upon the proportion of ingredients, the strength of concrete varies.
-It is possible to determine the proportion of the ingredients for a particular strength by the mix design procedure.
-In the absence of a mix design, the ingredients are proportioned as 1:1:2, 1:1.5:3, 1:2:4, 1:3:6, and 1:4:8, which is the ratio of weights of cement to sand to coarse aggregate.
+It is possible to determine the proportions of ingredients for a particular strength using the mix design procedure.

-In proportioning concrete, it is kept in mind that voids in coarse aggregates are filled with sand and the voids in the sand are filled with cement paste.
+In proportioning concrete, it is kept in mind that voids in coarse aggregates are filled with sand, and the voids in the sand are filled with cement paste.
 The proportion of ingredients usually adopted for various works is as follows:

-- Proportion 1:2:3 is used For machine foundation, footings for steel columns, and concreting underwater
+- Proportion 1:2:3 is used for machine foundation, footings for steel columns, and concreting underwater

 - Proportion 1:2:4 Commonly used for reinforced concrete works like beams, slabs, tunnel lining, bridges